seanoneill505/NMforestwatch/USERSUPPORT.md

    * Also provided are controls for individual layers.
 Here, the user can change opacity of either the Visualization layer, the Forest layer, or the Selected forest layer.
 * Base Map Control
   * The Base Map controls define the imagery NMFW data is displayed over.
 The user can select from a Map view with Terrain option or a satellite view with a labels option.

 ![NMFW_Layers](images/layer_control.jpg)
+### Charting Results
+* When a user makes their selection, a chart is produced.
+The chart will show the Median of all 30 meter Pixels within the polygon selection.
+A linear trend analysis is also included on the chart
 ![NMFW_View](images/Charting.jpg)